Skip To Main Content

 • H4 and H5: If you find yourself needing your H4 or H5, be sure they are used for structural purposes and not design purposes.

-Back in 2016, I wrote an entire blog on why PDFs are never a good idea for school and district websites — from responsiveness and accessibility issues to the cumbersome nature of adding them to your site.
-You can read that blog here.
+PDFs are rarely a good idea for school and district websites — from responsiveness and accessibility issues to the cumbersome nature of adding them to your site.

 Key Takeaway